ecarvallo777/admetricks_test/README.md

     node -v

-if you don't have nodejs installed, you need to navigate to https://nodejs.org and follows the steps of installation.
+If you don't have nodejs installed, you need to navigate to https://nodejs.org and follows the steps of installation.

 Then, when you have installed nodeJs, you need **to check that you have installed npm.**